strukturag/libheif/README.md

 You can either use the SVT-AV1 encoder libraries installed in the system or use a self-compiled current version.
 If you want to compile SVT-AV1 yourself,

-* Run the `svt.cmd` script in directory `third-party` to download SVT-AV1 and compile it.
+* Run the `svt.cmd` script in the `third-party` directory to download SVT-AV1 and compile it.

 When running `cmake` or `configure`, make sure that the environment variable `PKG_CONFIG_PATH` includes the absolute path to `third-party/dav1d/dist/lib/x86_64-linux-gnu/pkgconfig`.